When you log onto ACORN to pay your 2019-20 tuition & fees, please consider the benefits of your student society to the law school community.

 Morgan Watkins, President – 3L

 Morgan is from Toronto and received her undergraduate degree from McGill University.
-Before law school, Morgan worked as a policy advisor for the Attorney General of Ontario.
-Throughout law school Morgan has volunteered with Advocates for Injured Workers, and was Co-Director of the clinic last year.
-She is summering at McCarthy Tétrault this summer.
+Before law school, Morgan worked in the Office of the Attorney General of Ontario.
+Throughout law school Morgan has volunteered with Advocates for Injured Workers, and was Co-Director of the clinic in her second year.
+Morgan summered at McCarthy Tétrault this summer.

-Morgan believes students should be involved in decisions about their education that are otherwise being made for them.
+Morgan wants students to be involved in decisions about their education that are otherwise made for them.
 This year she will work with the SLS team to serve students through community-building and advocacy that reflects our values of excellence, inclusion and respect.

 Robert Nanni, VP Student Affairs and Governance – 2L